igormironchik/read-excel/README.md

  * After this you have to configure MxxRu: make "MXX_RU_CPP_TOOLSET" system enveronment with "vc9" value, for example if you have Microsoft Visual Studio 9.0 installed.
-All possible values for this enveronment you can see in the documentation by MxxRu (https://sourceforge.net/projects/mxxru/files/).
+All possible values for this enveronment you can see in the documentation for MxxRu (https://sourceforge.net/projects/mxxru/files/).

  * And now just run build.rb which is a Ruby program and compillation process will start.